-Click each discussion title to download the reading material
+Click the seminar title to download the reading material

 Developing our exploration of the themes of inheritance, justice and providence in Augustine's City of God, we turn now to two of the foremost French writers.
 Nearly three centuries between them, Michel de Montaigne and Joseph de Maistre offer timeless insights into the fragility of that heritage which binds generations together.
 We'll be discussing Montaigne's essay 'On Custom', reflecting on what he describes as the 'tyranny of custom' and its abuse in justifying vice, following which we shall tackle de Maistre's celebrated 'Seventh Dialogue' defending the providence of war.